 The Diagnostic Imaging Department at Angell supports the specialty services of the hospital by providing comprehensive in-house diagnostic expertise and technology.
 With four full-time board certified radiologists and all modalities available seven days a week, we are well equipped to manage all desired imaging requirements.

-Our in-house services include digital radiography, fluoroscopy, ultrasound, nuclear medicine, 16-slice CT, and a 1.5 Tesla MRI.
+Our in-house services include digital radiography, fluoroscopy, ultrasound, nuclear medicine, an 80-slice Canon Aquilon Lightning CT scanner, and a 1.5 Tesla MRI.
 Please see available services below and/or contact us with any questions you might have.

 MRI image of a dog with a tumor in the pituitary gland